TheodoreHua/ClaimDoneRemover/README.md

 #### Why is the window not responding?

 This is normal if you have a large amount of comments that match the blacklist that hasn't been deleted yet.
 If any dialog pops up asking if you want to close it, choose no/wait.
 It should finish within 2 seconds-2 minutes.
+If you're wondering why the window's not responding, it's because there's a bug where while CDR is busy deleting/processing comments, it's not processing window events which causes it to be marked as not responding.
+It is in fact responding in the background, it's just the GUI that isn't responding.

 #### Can I use this to delete past comments?